November 2025

 Format: DOWNLOADABLE PDF

-This conference will examine next steps for England’s school system, focusing on implementation and key issues for government proposals around accountability, improvement and oversight.
-Delegates will consider how changes may affect system leadership, educational outcomes, and the relationship between schools, trusts and local authorities.
+This conference examined next steps for England’s school system, focusing on implementation and key issues for government proposals around accountability, improvement and oversight.
+Delegates considered how changes may affect system leadership, educational outcomes, and the relationship between schools, trusts and local authorities.

-It will bring together stakeholders and policymakers to discuss proposals in the Children’s Wellbeing and Schools Bill as it progresses through Parliament, looking at implications for autonomy, governance and support across the school system - with concerns from some that proposals have the potential to stifle innovation and reduce the flexibility of academies.
-Discussion will also consider recent consultations from the Department for Education and Ofsted, including the proposed introduction of a school report system, also looking ahead to proposals in the forthcoming Schools White Paper expected in the autumn.
+It brought together stakeholders and policymakers to discuss proposals in the Children’s Wellbeing and Schools Bill as it progresses through Parliament, looking at implications for autonomy, governance and support across the school system, with concerns from some that proposals have the potential to stifle innovation and reduce the flexibility of academies.
+Discussion also considered recent consultations from the Department for Education and Ofsted, including the proposed introduction of a report card system and reformed inspection framework for schools, also looking ahead to proposals in the forthcoming Schools White Paper recently delayed until early next year.

 Qualified Teacher Status and workforce implications

-With government proposals to require all teachers to hold or be working towards Qualified Teacher Status, delegates will consider the impact on staffing and workforce development, particularly in high-need areas and hard-to-fill subjects, as well as support measures for those currently working outside the Qualified Teacher Status framework.
+With government proposals to require all teachers to hold or be working towards Qualified Teacher Status, alongside extending national pay and conditions across the system, delegates considered the impact on staffing and workforce development, particularly in high-need areas and hard-to-fill subjects, as well as support measures for those currently working outside the Qualified Teacher Status framework.
+Discussion also considered Ofsted’s Annual Report and Accounts 2024-25, which raised concerns around a staff turnover of nearly 11%, and implications for recruitment and retention across the wider workforce.

 Curriculum requirements and flexibility

-The agenda includes a session on the Government’s proposal to mandate the national curriculum across all schools, including academies.
-Attendees will assess implications of reduced curriculum flexibility for multi-academy trusts, including for Special Educational Needs and Disabilities provision and locally tailored learning, and consider how national alignment can best be balanced with the need for innovation and responsiveness.
+The agenda included a session on the Government’s proposal to mandate the national curriculum across all schools, including academies.
+Attendees assessed implications of reduced curriculum flexibility for multi-academy trusts, including for SEND provision and locally-tailored learning, and considered how national alignment can best be balanced with the need for innovation and responsiveness.

 Local authority powers and capacity

-Sessions will examine the Bill’s proposals to grant local authorities increased powers in areas such as admissions, safeguarding, and school improvement, looking to reduce perceived disparities between local authority schools and academies.
-Delegates will assess priorities for building local authority capacity to support these new responsibilities, and discuss strategies for improving oversight and delivery while avoiding inconsistency and duplication with existing frameworks.
+Sessions examined the Bill’s proposals to grant local authorities increased powers in areas such as admissions, safeguarding, and school improvement, looking to reduce perceived disparities between local authority schools and academies.
+Discussion assessed current financial pressures across the school system, including the increase in maintained schools subject to notices of financial concern and councils facing capacity challenges.
+Delegates assessed priorities for building local authority capacity to support these new responsibilities, and discuss strategies for improving oversight and delivery while avoiding inconsistency and duplication with existing frameworks.
+The practical implications of new local authority powers to direct admissions to academies - including for selective and faith schools - were also explored.

-There will be discussion on the shift away from automatic academisation, with delegates examining how discretionary intervention will work in practice, including decision-making responsibilities, timelines, and legal risks.
-Broader implications for multi-academy trust autonomy, consistency in school improvement, and trust-level accountability will also be explored.
+There was discussion on the shift away from automatic academisation, with delegates examining how discretionary intervention will work in practice, including decision-making responsibilities, timelines, and legal risks.
+Broader implications for MAT autonomy, consistency in school improvement, and trust-level accountability were also explored.

 Inspection frameworks and accountability across trusts